What is Google Verified SMS?

-Getting an unsolicited text message can be annoying — and threatening.
-When a business sends a message, it’s often from a random number, so it’s hard for recipients to know whether they can trust it.
-And even then, it’s not difficult for criminals to spoof a sender identity on a text message, which makes SMS an attractive channel for bad actors.
-Their messages can include links to sites that steal authorization credentials or personal information, a form of phishing that some people call smishing (but we’re not going to, because what an awful word).
+Businesses often sends text messages from a random number, so it’s hard for recipients to know whether they can trust an unsolicited text.
+And it’s not difficult for criminals to spoof a caller ID on a text message, which makes SMS an attractive channel for bad actors.
+Their messages can include links to sites that steal authorization credentials or personal information — a form of phishing that some people call smishing (but we’re not going to, because what an awful word).

 It was only a matter of time before someone came up with a way to instill trust in businesses’ outgoing messages, and that someone is Google.
 Verified SMS is a new service that adds sender verification and branding to business SMS messages so recipients can trust incoming messages at a glance.

 With Google Verified SMS, a business can register source phone numbers with Google through a messaging provider partner.
 Google then verifies each message the business sends and includes the sender’s business name and logo and a verification badge in the message thread.